 In this article, I have shown you three different methods to left align in Excel.
 You can use any of these three methods to left align.
 Also, you can use these methods to change to other alignments just by adopting some little changes to these methods.

-Last but not the least, I hope you found what you were looking for from this article.
+Last but not least, I hope you found what you were looking for in this article.
 If you have any queries, please drop a comment below.
-Also, if you want to read more articles like this, you can visit our website ExcelDemy.